An Attribute-based Method for Video Anomaly Detection: Method

 \subsection{Feature extraction}

-Our method represents each object by two attributes: velocity and pose:
+Our method represents each object by two semantic attributes, velocity and pose, and by an implicit, deep representation.

-\textbf{Velocity features.} Our working hypothesis is that unusual velocity is a relevant attribute for identifying anomalies in video.
-As objects can move in both $x$ and $y$ axes and both the magnitude (speed) and orientation of the velocity may be anomalous, we represent each object in each frame by velocity features.
-We begin by cropping the frame-level optical flow map by the bounding box of each object detected by the object detector.
-Following this step, we obtain a set of cropped object flow maps, as illustrated in \cref{fig:framework}.
-These flow maps are then rescaled to a fixed size of $H_{flow}\times W_{flow}$.
-Next, we propose to use as a feature the average motion for each orientation (a similar idea as HOOF \cite{hoof3}).
-The orientation for each flow vector is computed as $\theta = \text{atan}2(y, x)$.
-The orientations are quantized into $B\in \mathbb{N}$ equi-spaced bins and the final representation consists of the average flow magnitudes of the flow vectors assigned to each bin.
-This representation is capable of describing motion in both the radial and tangential directions.
-Formally, let $o$ be a flow map of an object and let $b\in[B]$.
-Then all flow vectors $[x,y ]^T$ of $o$ with direction $\theta$ in the range:
+\textbf{Velocity features.} Our working hypothesis is that an unusual speed or direction of motion can often identify anomalies in video.
+As objects can move in both $x$ and $y$ axes and both the magnitude (speed) and orientation of the velocity may be anomalous, we compute velocity features for each object in each frame.
+We begin by cropping the frame-level optical flow map $o$ by the bounding box $bb$ of each detected object.
+Following this step, we obtain a set of cropped object flow maps (see \cref{fig:framework}).
+We rescale these flow maps to a fixed size of $H_{flow}\times W_{flow}$.
+Next, we represent each flow map with the average motion for each orientation, where orientations are quantized into $B\in \mathbb{N}$ equi-spaced bins, following classical optical flow representations e.g., \citep{hoof3}.
+The final representation is a $B$-dimensional vector consisting of the average flow magnitude of the flow vectors in each bin (see \cref{fig:velocity}).
+This representation is capable of describing motion in both radial and tangential directions.
+We denote our velocity feature extractor as: $\phi_{velocity}:H_{flow}\times W_{flow} \rightarrow \mathbb{R}^B$.